2026 Schedule of Events

 12:30-3:30 pm, Location: Katahdin Cruises, Greenville, Maine

-Katahdin Cruises/Moosehead Marine Museum.
-For this special presentation aboard the Kate, a portion of the $60 cruise ticket will go directly toward Thoreau-Wabanaki programming, if it is purchased directly through the Festival.
+Note ~ This special opening day for the Festival is made in collaboration between the Thoreau-Wabanaki Trail Festival and Katahdin Cruises/Moosehead Marine Museum.
+A portion of the $60 cruise ticket will go directly toward supporting Thoreau-Wabanaki programming, if it is purchased directly through the Festival.
 For this limited special offer, contact: info@thoreauwabanaki.org or call 207-534-7715.

 PENOBSCOT SENSE OF PLACE & BIRCH BARK CANOES